TotallyInformation/web-components/libs/uibuilder.module.md

 ### start function

+!> You should hardly ever need to manually run this now.
+Try without first.
+See the details below.

 The start function is what kick-starts the uibuilder front-end library into action.
 It attempts to make a connection to Node-RED and exchanges the initial control messages.

+It:

-It attempts to use some cookie values passed from Node-RED by uibuilder in order to work out how to connect the websocket (actually uses Socket.IO).
+* Attempts to use some cookie values passed from Node-RED by uibuilder in order to work out how to connect the websocket (actually uses Socket.IO).
+* Starts the communications with Node-RED/uibuilder node using Socket.IO.
+This also issues 1 or more document custom events (see [Event Handling](#event-handling) below).
+* An event handler is created for incoming messages from Node-RED.
+It checks for reload and UI requests and deals with them automatically.
+* Automatically loads the default stylesheet if you haven't loaded your own.

 Normally, you will not have to pass any options to this function (unlike the equivalent function in the older `uibuilderfe.js` library before uibuilder v5).
 However, see the troubleshooting section if you are having problems connecting correctly.